 Berger says, ” History always constitutes between a present and it’s past.”
 That I agree with.
 Pictures a great tool into a deep dive of history.
 They are frozen moments in time.
 They can remind you of hard times, historic moments, or funny memories.
 What does the photo for you do?
-I remember my grandma (who served) having this hang in her room.
-I remember her explaining to me it was from the battle of Iow Jima.
+While reading the article, I remembered my grandma (who served in the military) had this historical photo hanging in her room.
+I also remembered her explaining to me it was from the battle of Iow Jima.
 A battle fought on a Japanese island during WWII.
 Me not having seen it in it’s original form doesn’t take away from it’s meaning or impact.

-But there is an interesting, situation rising up?
-And what is that situation?
-Well, it’s the modern piece of art.
+However, there is an interesting situation rising up.
+And what is that situation you ask?
+Well, it’s the modern twist on art.
 MEMES.
-Important videos and photos have been turned into memes.
-Throwing away any serious meaning there was supposed to be.
-But that’s not modern technologies fault.
-That’s just how times have changed and evolved.
+Important videos and photos have been turned into memes (funny videos/images).
+In a way, memes can be seen as paradoys.
+In most cases when something becomes a meme, it can toss aside any serious meaning there was supposed to be behind that original of that piece of content.
+However, that’s not modern technologies fault, it’s just representative on how the times have changed and evolved.
 I can see the argument “memes are ruining pieces of important art”.
-Donald Glover released the music video “This is America” a few months ago.
-A serious, beautiful, articulate music video that contained may forms of imagery and symbolism.
-And what happened?
-It was then turned into a meme.
+A great example for this statement is Donald Glover’s latest music video “This is America”.
+Glover delivered a serious, beautiful, and articulate music video that contained many forms of imagery and symbolism.
+And what happened to this music video?
+Within 24hrs parts of it were turned into a meme.
 Does it take away from the video?
-In a way, possibly.
-But no matter how a video, or picture is seen or heard, it doesn’t totally erase it’s original impact.
+In a way, yes.
+But no matter how a video, or picture is seen or heard, it doesn’t totally erase it’s original impact or meaning.

 In the end, art changes over time.
 To say art is being viewed improperly is simply false.
 Art is allowed to be seen however the viewer wants to see it.
 Not seeing the piece in it’s original form doesn’t change anything.

 Being able to see the constitution up close and personal is something special.
 A document hundreds of years old that carries so much history.
 If I were to google image a picture of it, would I get that same overwhelming feeling of excitement i’d receive if I was seeing it in person?
-No. And that’s fine.
-But that’s just my opinion and my way of perceiving it.
+No, and that’s fine.
+But again that’s just my opinion and my way of perceiving it.
 Someone may feel the complete opposite.
-Someone may extract that same feeling of excitement from a google image.
+Someone could even extract that same feeling of excitement from a google image.

 Everyone is different.
 Everyone perceives art differently.
 Again, art conveys different emotions for everyone.